Sienci-Labs/Resources/gsender/ytbs-gs-additional-features.md

 You will need:

 <ul>
-  <li aria-level="1">Marker or tape</li>
+  <li>Marker or tape</li>
-  <li aria-level="1">Measuring tape</li>
+  <li>Measuring tape</li>
 </ul>

 <ol>
-  <li aria-level="1">Jog your machine to the middle of whichever axes you choose to tune, so that there is enough room to complete this procedure.
+  <li>Jog your machine to the middle of whichever axes you choose to tune, so that there is enough room to complete this procedure.
 For example, on the X-axis you would jog halfway on the X-axis rail</li>
-  <li aria-level="1">Select what axis to tune on the drop down menu
+  <li>Select what axis to tune on the drop down menu

 ![](/_images/_gsender/_features/gs_features_p31_Tuning1.png){.aligncenter .size-medium}</li>
-  <li aria-level="1">Mark down the location of your reference on the machine.
+  <li>Mark down the location of your reference on the machine.
 For example the X-axis tuning references the edge of the XZ gantry on the X rail</li>
-  <li aria-level="1">Move the axis a chosen distance</li>
+  <li>Move the axis a chosen distance</li>
-  <li aria-level="1">Measure the travel distance between the marked location and the reference edge
+  <li>Measure the travel distance between the marked location and the reference edge

 ![](/_images/_gsender/_features/gs_features_p32_Tuning2.png){.aligncenter .size-medium}</li>
-  <li aria-level="1">Change the EEPROM setting as recommended by the procedure by pressing 'Set EEPROM setting'
+  <li>Change the EEPROM setting as recommended by the procedure by pressing 'Set EEPROM setting'

 ![](/_images/_gsender/_features/gs_features_p33_Tuning3.png){.aligncenter .size-medium}</li>
-  <li aria-level="1">Repeat the procedure for each axis you wish to tune</li>
+  <li>Repeat the procedure for each axis you wish to tune</li>
 </ol>

 <h3>Surfacing</h3>